Should you do a work made for hire?

 You should always have a contract that spells out who owns what.
 It doesn't have to be a work for hire contract.

-Most likely you're not going to own the art unless you've paid for the rights to it; in addition to paying for services rendered.
+Most likely they are not going to own the art unless they have paid for the rights to it; in addition to paying for services rendered.
 That’s right, it’s two fees.
-One to get the art drawn and if the person wants to own the art or the rights to the art, then that is a separate fee.
+One to get the art drawn and if the person wants to own the art or the rights to the art, then that is a separate fee as according to copyright law the artist has to transfer their rights to someone else..

 Have I opened anyone’s eyes?
 Please comment below.